Owenqi666/AI_Parametric_Architect/README.md

 ## Optional OpenAI Adapter

-The project includes an opt-in OpenAI Responses adapter located under `infrastructure/llm`.
+The project includes an opt-in OpenAI Responses adapter under `infrastructure/llm`.

 Its only supported live responsibility is: